Opening a Dispute Claisy: The Complete Guide to Quick Compensation

 - Indicate the amount of compensation you are seeking (corresponding to the loss suffered and not exceeding the amount covered)

-Claisy - What happened to your parcel?
+Claisy - What happened to your package?

 Step 4: Upload supporting documents